intrinsic-dev/aic/docs/build_eval.md

 ## Setup Instructions

-If you are working on a machine with ROS 2 Kilted and Gazebo binaries already installed, you will need to remove these packages before proceeding with the source installation.
-This is because we will be building certain repositories from source, and having pre-installed binaries for the same packages can lead to conflicts.
+If your system currently has ROS 2 Kilted and Gazebo binaries installed, you must remove them before starting the source installation.
+This is necessary because building specific repositories from source while pre-installed binaries exist can cause environment conflicts.

 To purge the relevant binaries, run the following command: